Slovak police detain Italian suspects named by slain journalist

 Bratislava (AFP) - Slovak police on Thursday detained several Italian businessmen named by murdered journalist Jan Kuciak in an explosive report on alleged high-level corruption linked to the Italian mafia, as his killing sparked fresh demonstrations in the EU state.

-In Italy, prosecutors suggested that the notorious Calabrian crime syndicate the 'Ndrangheta may have been behind the killing of Kuciak, 27, and his fiancee Martina Kusnirova who were found shot dead at their home on Sunday.
+Prosecutors in Italy suggested that the notorious Calabrian crime syndicate the 'Ndrangheta may have been behind the killing of Kuciak, 27, and his fiancee Martina Kusnirova, who were found shot dead at their home near Bratislava on Sunday.

 Slovak police commander Tibor Gaspar told reporters that the individuals taken into custody during raids in the eastern town of Michalovice were "persons mentioned" by Kuciak in connection with the "Italian track".

-Slovak media reported that among those held was businessman Antonino Vadala -- the owner of several companies -- and several of his relatives, alleged by Kuciak to have links to Italy's notorious 'Ndrangheta crime syndicate and contacts in the Slovak government.
+Slovak media reported that among the seven held was Italian businessman Antonino Vadala -- the owner of several companies -- and some of his relatives, alleged by Kuciak to have links to 'Ndrangheta and contacts in the Slovak government.

-"Physical evidence (is being gathered) and individuals are being detained, they will be interrogated," Gaspar said.

 The murder has raised concerns about media freedom and corruption in Slovakia and sparked international condemnation.